lecilufa/waes/README.md

 **1. (host)/v1/diff/(ID)/left**

 Store left text to database if text with given id do not exist.<br>
-If existed, it will update left text
+If existed, it will update left text.<br>
+It will return the saved text in JSON format

 eg.<br>
 URL: http://localhost:8080/v1/diff/1/left<br>